GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 **Play 3D Animation**
 Play 3D animation.
-If already playing, only the "Animation Speed Scale" and "Loop" parameters are updated.
+If already playing, only the "Animation Speed Scale" and "Loop" properties are updated.

 **Play 3D Sound**
 Play a 3D Positional Sound.